 There are many excellent robo advisors in Canada, but our favourite is Wealthsimple.
 We like Wealthsimple because of its low management fee (0.40-0.50%), smart technology that automatically rebalances your portfolio and reinvests dividends, and its state-of-the-art technology keeps your money and your privacy safe.
 Read our comprehensive Wealthsimple review for all the reasons why we’ve ranked it the best robo advisor in Canada.

 If that’s not enticing enough, Wealthsimple is offering an exclusive welcome offer for Young and Thrifty readers.
-Open and fund a new Wealthsimple account with $500, and you’ll get a $50 cash bonus deposited into your account.
+Open and fund your first Wealthsimple Invest account with min. $500, and you’ll get a $25 cash bonus deposited into your account.
 That alone is a reason to sign up!

 DIY Investing: Online Brokerage